omab/django-social-auth/README.rst

 OAuth_ communication demands a set of keys exchange to validate the client authenticity prior to user approbation.
-Twitter, Facebook and Orkut facilitates these keys by application registration, Google works the same, but provides the option for unregisterd applications.
+Twitter, Facebook and Orkut facilitates these keys by application registration, Google works the same, but provides the option for unregistered applications.

 Check next sections for details.